anoopsarkar/nlp-class-hw/analogy/README.md

 * `data/reference/dev.out` -- reference output for the `dev.txt` input file
 * `data/train` -- training data to create your own lexicon files.

+## Downloading from gensim

+To get the word2vec model as a text file:

+    python -m gensim.downloader --download glove-wiki-gigaword-100